-Sue: It was very heroic of the Doctor to give up his life for someone he hardly knew.
-Pointless, though.
+Sue: It was very heroic of the Doctor to give up his life for someone he barely knew.
+A bit pointless, though.
 He had plenty of time to drink some of that milk before he dropped it.
 I bet he’ll kick himself later.

 Peri cradles the Doctor in her arms.

-Sue: So does anybody ever look at Peter Davison during this scene instead of Peri’s tits?
+Sue: Does anybody actually look at Peter Davison during this scene instead of Peri’s tits?

 Sue: Is it different because of the poison?

-The Doctor is haunted by visions of his old companions.
-Sue can’t understand why Peri has backed out of shot.
+As the Doctor is haunted by visions of his companions, Sue can’t understand why Peri has backed out of shot.
 And that’s not the only thing she doesn’t understand.

 Sue: Kamelion shouldn’t be there.
 He wasn’t a real companion.
 You may as well have the sonic screwdriver floating over his head.
-And Kamelion looks like David Bowie’s Laughing Gnome, which isn’t good.
+And Kamelion looks like David Bowie’s Laughing Gnome, which isn’t good, either.

 Sue: He still feels bad about it, doesn’t he?
-If I had to sum it this regeneration in one word it would be ‘tragic’.
+If I had to sum up this regeneration in one word it would be tragic.
 But in a good way.